-During the three months ended March 31, 2007, 441,767 Series Two Preferred Units of the Company were converted by the holders into 579,747 OP Units.
+During the three months ended March 31, 2007, 441,767 Series Two Preferred Units of the Operating Partnership were converted by the holders into 579,747 OP Units.
 In addition, the Company paid the accrued preferred distributions due to the holders of Preferred Units that were converted.

-During the three months ended March 31, 2007, 1,075,224 OP Units (including the 579,747 OP Units issued upon conversion of the Series Two Preferred Units discussed above) were presented by the holders for redemption and were redeemed by Boston Properties, Inc. in exchange for an equal number of shares of Common Stock.
+During the three months ended March 31, 2007, 1,075,224 OP Units (including the 579,747 OP Units issued upon conversion of the Series Two Preferred Units discussed above) were presented by the holders for redemption and were redeemed by the Company in exchange for an equal number of shares of Common Stock.
 The aggregate book value of the OP Units that were redeemed, as measured for each OP Unit on the date of its redemption, was approximately \$23.2 million.
+The difference between the aggregate book value and the purchase price of these OP Units was approximately \$96.4 million, which increased the recorded value of the Company's net assets.